verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 General Options
 ^^^^^^^^^^^^^^^
-VPR runs all three stages of pack, place, and route if none of :option:`-pack`, :option:`-place`, or :option:`-route` are specified.
+VPR runs all three stages of pack, place, and route if none of :option:`--pack`, :option:`--place`, or :option:`--route` are specified.

 .. option:: --disp {on | off}